dudung/notes/content/posts/25/c/53-graphic-shortcode.md

 ## problem 2
 While editing Hugo post, template, shortcode, or CSS, it seems to cache previous version of style, so the current style does not affect immediately.
 Suggestions [^gpt-4o_2025] have been tested, but none works smoothly but only intermittens.

+The problem persists, even rendering in localhost works, but rendering on GitHub Pages does not.

 ## test area